ZaneMa528/Invocieflow-ui/user-story.md

 ## Conclusion

-This project will deliver a functional demonstration of e-invoicing APIs through a user-friendly GUI.
-By focusing on the core features of invoice creation with Reckon One API, UBL XML conversion, validation against Australian standards, and sending via email and PEPPOL, the application will provide SMEs with a reference implementation for e-invoicing solutions.
+This project will deliver a functional demonstration of e-invoicing APIs through a user-friendly GUI with an automated workflow.
+By focusing on the core features of invoice creation with Reckon One API, automatic UBL XML conversion, validation against Australian standards, and sending via email and PEPPOL, the application will provide SMEs with a streamlined e-invoicing solution.

-The development plan is designed to be achievable by a team of four (2 frontend, 2 backend) within a 6-week timeframe by prioritizing essential features and limiting scope to the most critical functionality.
-The user stories outlined above capture the core requirements while ensuring the project remains manageable within the given constraints.
+The updated design emphasizes automation and simplicity, reducing the number of steps required to create, validate, and send e-invoices.
+This approach not only improves the user experience but also reduces the potential for errors in the e-invoicing process.